mullerjk/stripeCodeigniter/README.md

  2. **Installing CodeIgniter**

-We need a version 3.1.11 of Codeigniter in this project,
+We will u a version 3.1.11 of Codeigniter in this project.

-*Download in this link
+*Download in this link.
 https://codeigniter.com/userguide3/installation/downloads.html*

-*Instal in this link
+*Instal in this link.
 https://codeigniter.com/userguide3/installation/index.html*

 Install codeigniter inside your stripeCodeigniter folder.

  3. **Install de Stripe PHP Library**

-*Download the zip on link bellow https://github.com/stripe/stripe-php*
+*Download the zip on link bellow. https://github.com/stripe/stripe-php*

-Unzip the content inside the following path
+Unzip and rename to stripe-php, copy the folder with the content inside the following path.

 	stripeCodeigniter/aplications/libraries